Graphs isomorphisms under edge-replacements and the family of amoebas: Constructions

-The next theorem allows us to enlarge a global amoeba by means of taking a copy of a portion of its components where either an edge is added or deleted.
+The next proposition allows us to enlarge a global amoeba by means of taking a copy of a portion of its components where either an edge is added or deleted.